PaoloDooM/gpos720_printer/README.md

 ## TODO

+* Fix the <code>imprimirImagem</code> method failure due to a bug in the Gertec printing library.
 * Pass image data from outside the MethodChannel to avoid payload size/speed limitations.
 * Implement plugin tests.
 * Standardize exceptions outputs.